joemoose/psiops/docs/playing.md

 #### Evade

-Spend **5 momentum** to avoid the *consequence* of a *failed action roll*.
+Spend **5 momentum** to avoid the *consequence* of a *failed*  result on an *action roll*.
 Your action still **fails**, but you no longer suffer that consequence.

 See [Consequences of Failing](#consequences-of-failing).

 !!! example

-	While being pursued by the enemy, you attempt to scale a wall.
+	While being pursued, you attempt to scale a wall.
 Your REFLEXES action roll fails.
-You not only fail to make it over the wall but also take a consequence, landing flat on your back and dropping your weapon.
+You not only fail to make it over the wall but you also take a consequence: you land flat on your back and drop your weapon.

 	You can spend **5** momentum to Evade.
 You still won’t make it over the wall, but at least you’re on your feet, combat-ready, with your rifle at the ready.